Zrips/CMILib/README.md

 ## Support

-You can request support from other Community Members on the [Zrips Community Discord](https://discord.gg/dDMamN4).
+Before asking questions, please make sure to read our [Frequently Asked Questions](https://www.zrips.net/cmilib/faq/).

-Please do check [the FAQ page](https://www.zrips.net/cmilib/faq/) out first, before asking questions
+You can request support and discuss issues with Community Members on the [Zrips Community Discord](https://discord.gg/dDMamN4).